MarinaShmovganets/lighthouse/readme.md

   --list-trace-categories       Prints a list of all required trace categories and exits   [boolean] --config-path                 The path to the config JSON.
-  --perf                        Use a performance-test-only configuration                  [boolean]
+  --perf                        Use a performance-test-only configuration                  [boolean] --port                        The port to use for the debugging protocol.
+Use 0 for a
+                                random port.                                         [default: 9222] --max-wait-for-load           The timeout in milliseconds to wait for the page to load before continuing.
+WARNING: High values can lead to large traces                                     [default: 25000]

 Output:
   --output       Reporter for the results